yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 #### Example: Square of numbers less than 5 using while loop

-**Question :** Write a MATLAB program to calculate the sum of the squares of the first 10 natural numbers using a while loop.
+**Question :** Write a program that prints the sum of the squares of all the numbers from 1 to 4, using a while loop.

 ```matlab
 i = 1;